American Curl

 The breed’s march from a singular natural mutation to a buzzworthy new breed in the feline world isn’t short of a fairy tale.
 Captivating cat lovers’ hearts, the American Curl graced the ring for the first time in 1983 and were officially recognized by some of the largest cat registries in the late 1980s.
 Known for being one of the youngest cat breeds, they’re also exceptional for their near 100% genetic health due to the diverse gene pool provided by their housecat ancestors.

-While this breed’s unique feature is the ear curl, which can vary from a slight curve to an arc of a 90-degree angle, it’s important to note that this trait does not manifest until the kittens are about 3-5 days old and continues developing till they are about 4 months old.
+While this breed’s unique feature is the ear curl, which can vary from a slight curve to an arc of a 90-degree angle, it is important to note that this trait does not manifest until the kittens are about 3-5 days old and continues developing till they are about 4 months old.
 This fascinating development is like watching a rose’s petals unfold, and waiting for the ultimate shape of an American Curl’s ears adds an element of suspense for both breeders and new owners alike.
 But ears aside, the American Curl’s history is a testament to the beautiful surprises the feline world holds and the novel qualities that can emerge from a single spontaneous genetic twist.

 Physical Characteristics and Varieties